flyyufelix/flyyufelix.github.io/_posts/2017-10-24-distributional-bellman.md

 ### Q Learning Recap

 To understand Distributional Bellman, we first have to acquire a basic understanding of **Q Learning**.
 For those of you are are not familiar with Q Learning, you can refer to my [previous blog](/2017/10/12/dqn-vs-pg.html){:target="_blank"} for more information on the subject.
-To recap, the objective of Q Learning is to approximate the Q function, which is the expected value of the sum future rewards by following policy $$\pi$$.
+To recap, the objective of Q Learning is to approximate the Q function, which is the expected value of the total future rewards by following policy $$\pi$$.

 $$ Q^{\pi}(s,a) = E[R_t]$$